 If a bear enters your campsite, stay calm and talk to them in a normal voice, pick up or hand-hold your children; guiding them slowly to the inside your RV.
 Do not scream, nor allow your children to scream, as this will only startle and encourage an act of aggression from the bear.
 Bears do not like high pitched screams or voices.

-Keep pets contained and restrained
+Keep pets contained and restrained when camping in bear country

 You certainly don’t want your dog or cat becoming a bear’s lunch or dinner.
 So, protect them (and you), by properly restraining them if they are outside, even if they are with you.
 Never allow them to wander from your sight or be left unattended outside.